pouchdb/pouchdb-plugin-helper/README.md

 - The ``js-tests`` command runs all tests in the ``test`` subdirectory.
 It uses [mocha](https://mochajs.org/) to do so.
 Files in this directory (and in this directory only!) can use ES6, with as a bonus ES7's async & await.
-- The ``semantic-release`` command is equivalent to ``semantic-release pre && npm publish && semantic-release post``, with the advantage that there's no need to depend on the semantic-release tool yourself.

 require() helpers
 -----------------